LLNL/UnifyFS/docs/configuration.rst

 the command line options have the highest priority, followed by environment variables, and finally config file options from ``unifyfs.conf``.

-If you're testing or developing on Unify on a system where you don't have install access to /etc/, you can specify a different location for the unifyfs.conf file using the -f command-line option to unifyfsd (see below).
+The config file is installed in /etc by default.
+However, one can specify a custom location for the unifyfs.conf file with the -f command-line option to unifyfsd (see below).
-There is a sample unifyfs.conf file package under the install directory under etc/unifyfs/.
+There is a sample unifyfs.conf file in the installation directory under etc/unifyfs/.
 This file is also available in the "extras" directory in the source repository.